matematikk-mooc/statistics-api/README.md

 ## Deployment (WIP)

-Any merge to `staging` or `master` branch will automatically deploy the application to the staging and production environments respectively.
+Any merge to `stage` or `master` branch will automatically deploy the application to the stage and production environments respectively.

 ### GitHub Actions